itwritsmall/itwritsmall.github.io/_drafts/2020-05-25-setup-powercli-ubuntu.md

 ### Step 1- Installing and Configuring Visual Studio Code

 The first five steps in this post could be done in nearly any order, but if Visual Studio Code is installed first then the rest of the tasks can be done from within the program.

 ## Step 1,2….N
-		○ Step # - <-ing word>
-		○ Introductory sentence
-			§ Description of step/code
-			§ Code block
-			§ Resulting image (opt)
-		○ Transition sentence

 ## Conclusion
 		○ Summary
 		○ What to do next